emmahoggett/ProjectPCSC/README.md

 To avoid dysfunctions, a boost package is a added to the project to compute the normal function.
 To install this package, launch into Unix terminal: `sudo apt-get install libboost-all-dev`

 The code also need the C++ file (`.cpp`) and prototypes (`.h`\ `.hpp`) of the following classes:
-* AbstInput, UniformInput & NormalInput
+* AbstInput, InputUniform & InputNormal
 * AbstCentralLimitThm & StandardCentralLimitThm
 * Random_variable , Uniform & Normal
 * AbstExpectation & MonteCarloExpectation